-In addition, he has designed and implemented hundreds of lesson plans instructing a weekly class at Community School #1 that integrates dance and movement into the general curriculum with an emphasis on the subject areas of science and literacy.
+He has designed and implemented hundreds of lesson plans instructing a weekly class at Community School #1 that integrates dance and movement with an emphasis on the subject areas of science and literacy.
+Harlan has instructed pre-service teachers as an adjunct professor for Rockhurst University’s School of Education and the University of Missouri – Kansas City’s School of Education.

 Mr. Brownlee received his B.F.A. from the University of Wisconsin-Milwaukee and his M.A. from University of Missouri – Kansas City.
 His performance background includes work for thirteen years as one of the Artistic Co-Directors with City in Motion Dance Theater in Kansas City, Missouri.